DiatomEnterprises is a company providing Software Development Services using React Framework.

 Conclusion

 So should you migrate to React v16?
 Definitely!
-With all the changes – the rewrite of the core with Fiber, updates to the license, boosted performance and smaller file sizes – it makes sense to migrate to the newest version of React
+With all the changes – the rewrite of the core with Fiber, updates to the license, boosted performance and smaller file sizes – it makes sense to migrate to the newest version of React.
+We, as a software Development company with the React Services definetey advise you to do that.

 If your current application runs using React v15.6 without any warnings, then upgrading to v16 should be easy.
 Since v16 is still rather new, if you have a large codebase with a lot of third-party dependencies, you might run into some issues.
 Otherwise, the React API has not changed with the rewrite.
 Here is an excellent article about migrating a large codebase.